JuanLucha/cobra-ssg/README.md

 </nav>
 ```

-To use that you need to put a tag in the desired place inside the html content of the layout with this format: `<menu_[name-of-the-menu-file]>`.
-For example, if the menu file is `content/layouts/menus/main-menu.html`, then the tag inside the layout using that menu should be `<menu_main-menu>`
+To use that you need to put a tag in the desired place inside the html content of the layout with this format: `<block_[name-of-the-block-file]>`.
+For example, if the block file is `content/layouts/blocks/main-block.html`, then the tag inside the layout using that block should be `<block_main-block>`

 ### Blog